Fact or Fiction: Verifying Scientific Claims: Experiments

 \section{Experiments}

-In our experiments, we (1) establish a performance baseline on \ours using \sysname, (2) analyze the performance of the three components of \sysname, (3) demonstrate the importance of in-domain training data, and (4) present promising qualitative results on verifying claims about COVID-19 using \sysname.
+In our experiments, we (1) analyze the performance of each individual component of \sysname, (2) evaluate full task performance in both the ``Oracle abstract'' and ``Open'' settings, (3) present promising results verifying claims about COVID-19 using \sysname, and (4) discuss some modeling challenges presented by the dataset.